donet-server/donet/docs/01-Introduction.md

   The Database Server service is responsible for the long-term persistence of Distributed Object **fields** that are marked in the DC file with a **"db" keyword**, which tells the Database Server to store them on disk.
 It stores these fields in a **SQL database**, and can **update or query** the Distributed Object's field's value.
+The game/application developer does not need to handle Database transactions with the help of this service.
+The successor of this component is the Database State Server.

 ### **[DBSS] - Database State Server**